joshTopp/VF2andGNN/README.md

 # VF2andGNN
-Implementation of the VF2 algo in Java and Python.
-Going to develop a GNN to improve speed on large graphs.
+Implementation of the VF2 Isomorphism algo in Java and Python.
+Going to develop a GNN to improve isomorphism speed check on large graphs.